jcranston/coding-challenges/ai_context/ai_prompt_examples.md

 - **CRITICAL: After creating files, run `make lint` and fix any errors before presenting the final code.**
 - **CRITICAL: The add_challenge.sh script creates directories at the root level.
 You MUST move them to the correct topic directory immediately.**
 - **CRITICAL: NEVER leave problems at the root level of challenges/ - always place them in their canonical topic subdirectory.**
+- **CRITICAL: When summarizing problems in chat, do NOT mention the solution technique (e.g., "two pointers", "sliding window", "dynamic programming").
+Focus on problem characteristics, difficulty, and interview value without revealing the algorithm approach.**
+- **CRITICAL: The goal is to preserve independent problem-solving experience.
+Let users discover the solution technique themselves.**
+- **CRITICAL: All test cases must exactly match problem constraints and guarantees.
+Verify that inputs produce expected outputs according to problem rules.**
+- **CRITICAL: Double-check test case comments accurately describe expected behavior.**
+- **CRITICAL: For each test case, manually calculate the expected result to ensure correctness.**
+- **CRITICAL: Verify test cases don't have multiple valid solutions when the problem guarantees uniqueness.**
+- **CRITICAL: Ensure test cases respect all problem constraints (array size, value ranges, etc.).**
+- **CRITICAL: When implementing solutions, maintain existing docstring format or use format that passes docformatter.**
+- **CRITICAL: Run `make format` after implementing solutions to catch formatting issues.**
+- **CRITICAL: Use README header format "LeetCode #123: Problem Title" - do NOT use "LeetCode Problem:" after the number.**
 - If you are unsure about a step, ask the user or refer to the context files in this directory.

 ## For Users